lebao3105/Commands-collection/README.md

  ```
  <program name> <options if have> <file/dir name/required argument>
  ```
-Some commands you just run it without any argument: help, cls, getvar.<br>
+Some commands you can run it without any argument: help, cls, getvar.<br>
 Wait, how can I compile these files?<br>
   * For Lazarus project:
      * Open any project you want to start.